StarCitizenTools/mediawiki-skins-Citizen/README.md

 * **Lazyload images**: Improve load time of your wiki and avoid unnessecary image downloads. 🚀
 * **Native light/dark mode support**: Respect OS and app configuration for light and dark mode. ☀️🌙
 * **Webapp manifest**: Give a more app-like experience when user add your wiki to their home screen. 📱
+* **HTTP security response headers**: Enhance the security of your wiki from HTTP response headers. 🔒🔑

 ## Configurations
 This section is still WIP.
 Please refer to the skin.json for more instructions!